mcc1461/backend-contacts/mcInfo.md

 3. Wrap async functions with asyncHandler(async (req, res) => {...})
 4. Don't forget to use await for async functions.
 5. Note that bcrypt and bcryptjs are different from each other.
+6. "const app = express()" need to be on the top part and "app.use(errorHandler)"  need to be on the bottom part to cover all.
+Otherwise, "ReferenceError: app is not defined" may occur.
+7. .